awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

    Verifying - Enter pass phrase for customerCA.key:
    ```

 1. Use the following command to create a self\-signed issuing certificate with the private key that you created in the previous step\.
+The certificate is valid for 10 years \(3652 days\)\.
 Read the on\-screen instructions and follow the prompts to provide identifying information for the issuing certificate\.

    ```
-   $ openssl req -new -x509 -days 365 -key customerCA.key -out customerCA.crt
+   $ openssl req -new -x509 -days 3652 -key customerCA.key -out customerCA.crt
    Enter pass phrase for customerCA.key:
    You are about to be asked to enter information that will be incorporated into your certificate request.